18F/18f.gsa.gov/_posts/2016-07-20-how-we-bill.md

 description: "18F is a 'cost recoverable' program.
 We do this by charging the agencies and teams we partner with for our work.
 In this post, I explain why we bill, why billing is good for 18F overall, how we bill, and where we can still improve."
 ---
+Aaron Snow and Hillary Hartley contributed to this statement from 18F.
+For press inquiries, please contact media@gsa.gov.

 When I joined 18F last year, I quickly learned something that I didn't expect coming in: We charge our partner agencies for our work.
 At first,